HevelMc/java-programming/data/part-13/5-multiple-views.md

 <!-- Huom2!
 Mahdollisesti kohtaamasi virhe "local variables referenced from a lambda expression must be final or effectively final" johtuu siitä, että rajapinnoista tehdyt oliot eivät voi käyttää metodin ulkopuolella määriteltyjä muuttujia.
 Voit "kiertää" virheen luomalla uudet muuttujat, joihin asetat ongelmalliset arvot juuri ennen niiden käyttöönottoa metodissa. -->

 NB!!
 You might encounter the following error: "local variables referenced from a lambda expression must be final or effectively final".
-This is because objects instanced of interfaces cannot use variables that are defined outside of the method.
+This is because objects instanced of interfaces cannot use variables that are defined outside the method.
 You can avoid the error by creating new variables that you set the problematic values to just before using them in the method.

 <!-- <h2>Pelin loppuun vieminen</h2> -->